Posted on 23 January 2023

 Funded by the Mayor of London and developed by our Advice and Advocacy team, our Cost of Living Helper is designed to help everyone access information and support as easily and quickly as possible.
 For customer-facing staff, it’s a pocket guide to helping any resident take the first steps to resolving hardship.
 It’s free, easy to use, designed to be data light, and looks best on a mobile or tablet (but also works on a laptop).

 The tool was developed with input from customers, as well as colleagues from third sector organisations.
 Money guidance and financial inclusion colleagues from different housing associations were instrumental in developing the content for the tool.

 - Wide range of accessibility features, including translations to any language.

-Kerry Starling, our Communities and Social Impact Director, said: “During November and December 2022, 92 per cent of adults reported an increase in their cost of living* and these costs are expected to rise further.
+Kerry Starling, Hyde’s Communities and Social Impact Director, said: “During November and December 2022, 92 per cent of adults reported an increase in their cost of living* and these costs are expected to rise further.
 Everybody is feeling the impact – whether it’s our customers or the communities where we have homes.

-“The Cost of Living Helper provides vital help and support.
+“The Cost of Living tool provides vital help and support.
 It’s easy to use and is tailored to different audiences – whether you're a shared owner, tenant or you own your own home: Everybody could do with some support right now.